partlygloudy/personal-website/blog/posts/16-predictions-4.md

 *for a great overview of the mission, I recommend [this Scott Manley video](https://www.youtube.com/watch?v=hP0GbRNGMLk&ab_channel=ScottManley)*

 Soft landings like this are very difficult, and the track record for recent attempts is mixed.
-While, China has rapidly established itself as a major player in space with 3 successful soft landings, each of the 4 other attempts since 2013 has been unsuccessful.
+While China has rapidly established itself as a major player in space with 3 successful soft landings, each of the 4 other attempts since 2013 has been unsuccessful.
 The last attempts pre-2013 were in the mid 1970s when the US and Soviet Union were each making several attempts per year.
 I’m ignoring the pre-2013 attempts here since there’s such a time gap, and since there’s no overlap in terms of the countries involved.
 This 4/7 success rate gives me a starting point of around 43%.

 | Mission                | Year | Country | Result         |
 |------------------------|------|---------|----------------|